agiletodd/agiletodd.github.io/_posts/Scrum-framework/2016-07-14-It-Worked-On-My-Machine.md

 [//]: # (Question)

 ### How can these scenarios be prevented?
 Two great Scrum Teams doing all the right things but what happened?
-Let's consider the phase gated stages of waterfall for which we're trying to move past in software development:
+Let's consider the phase gated stages of waterfall where each of the below stages occurs synchronously and must have sign off before the next stage begins:

 + Analysis
 + Design